Janit0/Spam_Ham_detection/read.md

 Apart from this, there are many methods of feature extraction for SVM such as TF-IDF, Word Embedding and more, I have used Count Vectorization in this case of scenario.

 2>.
 For preprocessing certain steps are followed:

-a) extraction of possible features using regex
-b) removal of unnecessary columns and rows with null check
-c) using tokenization to create tokens
+a). extraction of possible features using regex b). removal of unnecessary columns and rows with null check c). using tokenization to create tokens

 3>.
 A base line model is created along with classification report and AUC-ROC curve.